 The 3GPP voting tool is integrated with the electronic proxy (e-proxy) tool.
 This means that the 3GPP voting tool users can (if being official or voting contacts of a voting member organization) give 3GPP e-proxies for voting purposes, in the scope of elections or technical votes.

 When a proxy is withdrawn, it loses its value, hence not allowing the proxy receiving person to use it for casting a vote.
-The proxy withdrawal can be done by its creator, or the vote administrator(s)/MCC, simply by clicking on the red button (cf. Figure 10).

 Good to know: